Tristan Enaruna: Early career

 Born in Almere, Enaruna started playing junior basketball with Almere Pioneers.
 He later played for the youth academy of Apollo Amsterdam.

 In the 2017–18 season, Enaruna made his debut with Apollo Amsterdam in the professional Dutch Basketball League (DBL) at age 16.
-He received a place on the roster, along with his brother Iyen.
+He earned a spot on the roster alongside his brother Iyen.
 On July 10, 2017, Enaruna played his first professional game, playing 7 minutes in a 82–80 win over Rotterdam.
-Over the season, he played in three games and averaged 12 minutes and 2.7 points.
+Over the course of the season, he participated in three games, averaging 12 minutes and 2.7 points per game.

-High school career

 In the 2018–19 season, Enaruna played with Wasatch Academy in the United States.

 College career

 In May 2019, Enaruna committed to play collegiately for Kansas.